defi-wonderland/specs/specs/interop/storage-upgrade.md

 }
 ```

+The L2 `ProxyAdmin` owner will be responsible for setting the hash onion, on OP Mainnet this is the aliased L1
+governance multisig.
+All chains will need to be owned by the L1 governance multisig to be part of interop.

 ## Generate Hash Onion

 Create a Foundry script that generate the final onion hash based on a list of local and remote tokens.